schwilklab/lab-resources/methods/conductance-protocol.md

 This is the greatest tension created at the tips of the stem.
 See [[file:hydro.R][hydro.R]]

+Spin the stem for 5-6 minutes at the final RPM.
+This means you will need to set the centrifuge spin time for 7-8 minutes to allow time for the machine to reach the final speed.

 ### "Fatigue correction" ###

-Some species such as oaks, will show conductance loss at high water potentials --- higher than ever observed in nature.
+Some large-veseled species such as the ring-porous oaks, will show conductance loss at high water potentials --- higher than ever observed in nature.
 This implies that flushing fills some vessels that are never filled in a living plant.
 These have been termed "fatigued" vessels.
 If we calculate percent loss conductivity based on a maximum conductivity measured just after flushing, then we would show losses that are not real.
 To correct for this, we can spin at a very gentle tension (say -0.25 MPa), then count the subsequent conductance measurement as the "fatigue corrected" maximum conductance.

+We currently always use a -0.25 MPa fatigue correction spin for all angiosperms

 Alternatively, we can avoid flushing all together and collect stems under very hydrated natural conditions.